wp-plugins/strictly-autotags/readme.txt

 * Latest Free Version
 * Added code to replace important ending HTML such as closing P DIV TABLE BR HR etc with a period so that auto discovery doesn't create words that shouldn't be there.
 * Fixed issue with tag longest word so New York Fire Department will get tagged but New York won't.
+* Added code to sort tags in order of longest first so that deeplinking and bolding will do the longest ones first and not skip over breaks.

 = 2.9.5 =
 * Latest Paid For Version